cmaureir/progra-alma/lectures/week5/lecture17.rst

 you can return more than one object.

 For example,
-we can have a function to obtain the first and last name for a determined person, so we will usually program that as follows:
+we can have a function that obtains the first and last name for a determined person, so we will usually program that as follows: